JillianTo/SingleNVIDIAGPUPassthrough/README.md

     Called something different for Intel<br />
  2. Edit /etc/default/grub<br />
     GRUB_CMDLINE_LINUX_DEFAULT="amd_iommu=on iommu=pt video=efifb:off quiet"<br />
-    video=efifb:off will disable GPU output during boot, also obviously this needs to be edited if you have an Intel CPU<br />
+    video=efifb:off will disable GPU output during boot, you don't need that if you have another GPU.
+    Use something else instead of amd_iommu if you have an Intel CPU<br />
- 3. Do sudo update-grub<br />
+ 4. Do sudo update-grub<br />
- 4. Do sudo usermod -aG *YOUR USERNAME* input kvm libvirt, then reboot your system<br />
+ 5. Do sudo usermod -aG *YOUR USERNAME* input kvm libvirt, then reboot your system<br />
- 5. Download ISO with virtio drivers: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso<br />
+ 6. Download ISO with virtio drivers: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso<br />
- 6. Download ISO for the operating system you're using<br />
+ 7. Download ISO for the operating system you're using<br />
     I'm using the October 2023 build of Windows 11 x64<br />
- 7. OPTIONAL: Create an empty NTFS partition for Windows install<br />
+ 8. OPTIONAL: Create an empty NTFS partition for Windows install<br />
     Maybe improves performance over the virtual disk?<br />
- 8. Do sudo virt-manager and create a VM, don't passthrough GPU yet<br />
+ 9. Do sudo virt-manager and create a VM, don't passthrough GPU yet<br />
     TODO: Add steps for this<br />
     Set firmware to the UEFI option for your distro TODO: list what those are<br />
     If you're making a Windows 11 VM, choose the UEFI option with secboot in the name<br />